BDC Hamburger Icon

 • Early termination fees: Merchant One requires a minimum three-year term.
 You may face an early termination fee if you cancel before your contract ends, particularly if you obtained specific Clover equipment.
 Fees and conditions vary, so review your contract carefully.

 • Payment Card Industry (PCI) compliance fee: The PCI compliance fee is included in your $13.95 monthly fee.
-Merchant One uses a third-party PCI compliance company and gives merchants full access to that company’s PCI compliance portal.
-We find it helpful that Merchant One sends merchants reminders periodically to ensure they stay on top of their PCI compliance tasks and stay abreast of credit card payment processing laws and rules.
-If Merchant One finds that you’re not PCI compliant, you may be charged a monthly noncompliance fee until the issue is fixed.
+Customers get full access to Merchant One’s third-party PCI compliance company’s portal.
+Merchant One sends customers periodic reminders to ensure they complete all PCI compliance tasks and know about any changes to credit card payment processing laws and rules.
+You may be charged a monthly noncompliance fee if Merchant One finds that you’re not PCI compliant.

 Pricing and Transaction Fees

-Merchant One uses an interchange-plus pricing model, in which you pay interchange fees set by the card networks, such as Visa and Mastercard, plus a fixed markup.
+Merchant One uses an interchange-plus pricing model, in which you pay interchange fees set by the credit card networks, plus a fixed markup.
 Your transaction rates will vary based on how payments are processed.
-Your business type, volume and the type of card your customers use will also affect your rates:
+Your business type, volume and the type of card your customers use will also affect your rates, which combine the interchange fee and Merchant One’s markup:

 • In-person transactions: For debit and credit cards swiped, tapped or dipped into a card reader or POS terminal, rates range from 0.29 percent to 1.55 percent per transaction.